 AA History & Alcoholics Help Directory

-Please take the time to look through the alcohol recovery resources below, or contact us if you need guidance.
+Please take the time to look through the alcohol recovery resources below, and feel free to contact us if you need guidance.
 People respond in different ways to the various resources available.
-Understanding and choosing the type of meeting or path to recovery is right for you or a loved one can make a difference in the outcome of treatment, therapy, and support.
+Understanding and choosing the type of meeting or path to recovery that is right for you or a loved one can make a difference in the outcome of treatment, therapy, and support.
 We offer intervention support for families of loved ones who may have an alcohol use disorder.

 The Introduction of ‘The Big Book’

-By 2013, Alcoholics Anonymous had reportedly spread to roughly 170 nations – in the form of 115,000 different chapters and 2.1 million members in total.
+By 2013, Alcoholics Anonymous had reportedly spread to about 170 nations – in the form of 115,000 different chapters and 2.1 million members.

 What Are the 12 Steps of AA?